daveaneo/pheatherx/docs/old/web-app-specs-critique.md

 ### Recommendation

 Clarify in Cancel Flow:
-> "Cancel this order? **Your tokens will be returned to your PheatherX balance** (not your wallet).
+> "Cancel this order? **Your tokens will be returned to your FheatherX balance** (not your wallet).
 You can withdraw them from the Portfolio page."

 ---